 Learn more about the changing place names, borders, and languages of Prussian genealogy research in my handy e-book.

 And then with a bit more sleuthing at Kartenmeister, I discovered there was a town called Freienwalde in Pomerania, Prussia.
 Today it’s in Poland and called Chociwel, in the West Pomeranian Voivodeship.
 (Can I just say here that I remember geographical research before the Internet and it wasn’t pretty – lots of gazetteers and maps and frustration.)

 The Family History Library catalog revealed exactly one roll of microfilm for Freienwalde, Pomerania, Prussia, and none for Bad Freienwalde in Brandenburg.
 Suddenly I knew which town I was rooting for!

 I order the film just before the local stake library closes for the month of August.
-In the meantime, I do some further research on Anna’s siblings who moved to Minnesota and find a tantalizing reference to Anna’s mother’s maiden name, but Linch doesn’t sound very Germanic.
+In the meantime, I did some further research on Anna’s siblings.
+One moved to Minnesota.
+Another ended up in Canada.
+And I find a tantalizing reference to Anna’s mother’s maiden name, but Linch doesn’t sound very Germanic.

-    So I was feeling pretty smart – until I started looking for Anna’s siblings and realized that the pastor who kept the parish register wrote out the dates for births and baptisms.
-And my ability to pick out März and Mai and Juni and Juli suddenly didn’t mean much when I couldn’t figure out the dates that went with those months.
+So I was feeling pretty smart.
+And then I realized that the pastor who kept the parish register spelled out the dates for births and baptisms.
+And my ability to pick out März and Mai and Juni and Juli suddenly didn’t mean much when I couldn’t figure out the numbers that went with those months.
 So I puzzled along with my German genealogical word list and relied mostly on the kindness of strangers.
-But at least I have a whole flock of Schumanns now and a lot of Lindes – but that’s a post for another day, like tomorrow.
+But at least I have a whole flock of Schumanns now and a lot of Lindes – but that’s a post for another day.